rancher/vagrant/README.md

 This runs RancherOS as the base OS for the nodes which doesn't have the guest tools for Virtualbox installed

-Start the server and the Rancher UI will become accessible on http://172.22.101.100
+Start the cluster and the Rancher UI will become accessible on http://172.22.101.100

 To see the contents of the registry cache proxy, navigate to http://172.22.101.100:5000/v2/_catalog

 The default file will bring up a cattle environment.
-You can change this by editing the vagrant file variable $orchestrator, the choices are cattle, kubernetes, swarm and mesos.
+You can change this by editing `orchestrator` in [the config file](config.yaml).

 ## Usage